FlypMA/flyp-frontend/src/app/pages/README.md

 ---

-**Pages Directory - Comprehensive page management system for the flyp M&A platform.**
+**Pages Directory - Comprehensive page management system for the Upswitch M&A platform.**